 As I looked at my nails every day, I saw just an extension of my fingers with shiny ends.
 It allowed me not to be embarrassed about them and I simply put it out of my mind.

 To my surprise, within about three to four months, my nails looked normal again even without polish!
 (Although I still go through the same routine.)

 Especially helpful is applying O.P.I Pro Spa (formerly Avoplex Nail & Cuticle Replenishing Oil) several times a day.
 It smells wonderful, feels soothing, and looks beautiful.

 Thank you!
 I love your daily email.
 I have learned so much and am well on my way to a debt-free life.
 Carol

-DEAR CAROL: I recall your initial message, and am just so proud of you for your tenacity and determination.
+Dear Carol: I recall your initial message, and am just so proud of you for your tenacity and determination.
 Great job!
-I know that many of your fellow readers are going to be encouraged to follow you brave lead.
+I know that many of your fellow readers are going to be encouraged to follow your brave lead.
 Getting off that acrylic nail treadmill is no simple feat!
-That you are also not spending $600 each year on acrylic nails makes me smile.
-But more than that, to know you are well on your way to financial freedom is truly thrilling!
+That you are also not spending that $720 you mentioned, each year on fake nails makes me smile.
+But more than that, to know you are well on your way to financial freedom is truly thrilling for me!

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.